mokuda2/senioryearreflection/_posts/2022-01-01-The-Head-and-the-Heart.md

 “So...
 Marriage is more than just a ceremony?
 You have to feel a certain way about someone?”

 Both Mom and Dad nodded.
-Well, I guess they weren’t as mechanical as I thought they were.
+I guess they weren’t as mechanical as I thought they were.
 It sounded like they knew what romantic love was.
 Maybe they’d have a level of understanding of my situation.
 Or maybe they wouldn’t and would act like privileged straight people.
 Either way, there was something that they should’ve been happy about.
 If they were more mechanical when it came to emotions, then all the times when I was with Gyuna and Hyeji would’ve fit Mom and Dad’s definition of a date.
 I definitely went on countless “dates” with them.
-But if Mom and Dad had some compassion, then maybe they’d see how much I had emotionally grown from dating guys.
+But if Mom and Dad had some compassion, then maybe they’d see how much I had emotionally developed from dating guys.
 And I knew that I’d have to be patient with them, just as it took me a long time for me to accept my reality.

 Taking a dating hiatus was honestly pretty nice.
 I've had a lot of time to ponder and reflect this past school year about my dating life.
 Even though a long-term relationship is the goal, I think I want to find friends for now—friends who will be good influences on me.
 The beginnings of friendship and dating are very similar from my experiences: figuring out if the other person would be a good fit.
 Both parties involved had to desire and maintain that friendship and reciprocate, much like a long-term relationship.
 Maybe a friendship level was more of what I had been perceiving than a long-term relationship when I went on first dates.
 But one thing I feel is different about friendships than dating is that friendships can last, even if there is no romantic interest.
 With long-term relationships, it seems like if either person doesn’t find romantic interest, then that’s the end.
 Plus, I feel like it’s normal for people to be friends before they become couples.

+While I've been doing my internship at AT&T, it's been nice to have some roommates.
+I can't imagine living by myself.
+I can't say that I've made any close friends though, both at work and at church.
+I do feel like I'll get a full-time offer, and I'm 90 percent sure that I'll accept it.
+One of the things that's caught my eye is AT&T's sponsorship with Georgia Tech, which has one of the top data science master's programs in the country.
+The other 10 percent of me is scared about what will happen if I end up being alone in Dallas after I graduate.
+I've downloaded dating apps again, and I haven't gotten much out of them.
+I've met one guy once, and that's it.

 I think trying to find friends will be just as difficult as finding a long-term relationship.
 Making friends has always been difficult for me, especially at BYU.
-People like Gyuna and Paige have liked me for my qualities and character, not merely because of my intelligence, talent, or Dad's "status" in the Church.
-I've also found that it takes time for me to feel an emotional connection with a romantic interest, and I think other people would need just as much time to realize that I'm more than just my race.
+I can tell that Gyuna and Paige have liked me for my qualities and character, not merely because of my intelligence, talent, or Dad's "status" in the Church.
+I've also found that it takes time for me to feel an emotional connection with a romantic interest, and I think other people will need just as much time to realize that I'm more than just my race.
 I'm obviously not perfect, but I feel like I don't have shallow character like so many guys complain about.
-I think that if I had the appearance of a white person, I'd have a larger network, which would mean more opportunities, which would also mean more power.
-Not that I'm power-hungry, but I feel like connecting with people would be so much easier.
+It's sad to think that if I had the appearance of a white person, I'd have a larger network, which would mean more opportunities, which would also mean more power.
+Not that I'm power-hungry, but I feel like connecting with people would be so much easier because they'd have an interest in me.

 Being marginalized is not an unfamiliar feeling.
 It's how I've felt looking like an Asian at BYU.
 Sexual orientation isn't always as apparent as someone's race, but I do wonder what people's perception of me would be if people in my ward knew I was gay.
 I've heard stories of bishops saying that being gay is an abomination or that people shouldn't associate with the gays.
 I thought that such comments were dramatic and exaggerated, but now I can see how that could be some people's unfortunate reality.

 Dad was a stake president throughout my middle school and high school years.
 I often felt like people liked me and wanted to get to know me merely because I was "the stake president's son."
 Looking in retrospect, I could've taken advantage of Dad's title by networking with people, but I wondered if people would've treated me the same if Dad wasn't a stake president or a bishop or any calling.
-I didn't think that would've been the case, at least attending YSA wards at BYU.
+I didn't think that would've been the case, at least attending my YSA wards at BYU.
 I didn't openly tell people that my parents were mission president and wife, and they probably wouldn't have cared much anyway since Dad had no direct involvement with the wards I attended.
 But it was sickening to think that people would've had a different perception of me if Dad didn't have such a title.
 The pattern probably would've been the same with Mom.

 As for now, like I stated previously, I will try to find some friends, hopefully those in the gay community.
 My experiences primarily with Sam, Connor, and Bryce have made me re-evaluate my dating goals.
 I'm glad that Sam and I didn't jump into a relationship and that we were able to communicate our values.
 I feel like my skepticism has made me want to date a guy a bit longer if I do have a romantic interest.

 I did reach out to Connor, and I’m honestly glad he told me no to a relationship now.
 Not only do I think he doesn’t know what he wants, but he isn’t the person I knew when I first met him.
 I do feel sad about it.
 I hope that I can find someone who likes me for who I am and not just for my body.
-I can’t believe that I didn’t notice that red flag when he asked me to make out with him and then to tell me that he was looking for a long-term relationship after I said no to making out.
+I can’t believe that I didn’t notice that red flag when he asked me to make out with him and then to tell me that he was looking for a long-term relationship when I said no to making out.
 It makes me feel so dumb.
 I think fetishizing is just as shallow as someone not being interested in me simply because of my race; neither one wants to get to know me as an actual person.

 With Bryce, I think I've learned that it's okay not to rush into a relationship.
 It's easier to say that now than back then since I really, really wanted to know what being in a long-term relationship was like.
 I think it would've been better to have said no to a relationship, mostly for his sake.
 And if a guy isn't patient enough to take things slow, then he probably wouldn't be right for me.
 We’d have to be on the same page about stuff like that.